 “Profitable growth through superior customer service, innovation, quality and commitment”

 “To build shareholder value by delivering pharmaceutical and healthcare products, services and solutions in innovative and cost effective ways”

 “We will build a unique portfolio of Beauty and related brands, striving to surpass our competitors in quality, innovation and value.”

 When everybody talks about the importance of innovation but have little to show for their claims of ardor it’s a sign that organizations, teams and individuals may be missing the fundamentals in their quest to make it happen.

 Just putting someone in charge of innovation is not enough.
 The commitment has to go all the way to the top leadership.
 And, genuine innovation success has to be more than just cost savings or the latest ‘flavor’ or line extensions – that is just pure good business practice.
-Companies spend lots of money on innovation systems, Voice of the Customer, Stage Gate programs and employee idea boxes.
+Companies spend lots of money on innovative systems, innovation processes, Voice of the Customer, Stage Gate programs and employee idea boxes to come up with innovative solutions to their challenges.
 While those can be useful, they, too, are limited.

 - Real innovation — bold, exciting, disruptive — involves so much more than just looking for good ideas.
 It requires courage and risk taking, which are in short supply in many organizations led by cautious leaders.

 - Companies have to meet the needs of customers and consumers beyond what they are able to articulate, rendering surveys and traditional market research ineffective for disruptive innovation initiatives.
 They need to dig deeply into their customer’s psyches and see their needs in the larger context of their complicated lives.